covcom/304CEM/labs/05 RESTful APIs/02 RESTful APIs/README.md

   - notice that the response includes both information about the image/caption and a link to the image
 	- the link won't work (the url doesn't match your server name), modify the gallery script to correct this.
 	- what route allows us to view static content?
+5. Try sending the request without either the file or caption.
+  - what response do you get?
+  - where is this triggered from?
-5. Read the `gallery.js` script.
+6. Read the `gallery.js` script.
   - try and identify where the console output comes from
 	- open the `photos/` and `persist/` directories, how is this data generated?
-6. upload two images with the same name, what happens?
+7. upload two images with the same name, what happens?

 ### 3.2.1 Test Your Knowledge